nielsenjared/nielsenjared.github.io/content/blog/beginners-mind/index.md

 They know _too_ much about _one_ thing!

-This is The Law of the Instrument, the cognitive bias where, when you’re a hammer, everything looks like a nail.
+This is _The Law of the Instrument_, the cognitive bias where, when you’re a hammer, everything looks like a nail.
 By specializing, experts lose their ability to empathize with a beginner (and sometimes they even behave like tools).

 According to Annie Murphy Paul in _The Extended Mind_: